 It is a little ironic that with more tools that automate content creation and distribution today, our effectiveness in seeking new work is sometimes hindered.
 While thinking fast is a valuable skill, successful job searches also require slow, deliberate thinking and action.
 Follow these four suggestions and you just might hear fewer crickets and see more positive responses.

 David Ehrenthal is the co-founder of Mach10 Career Coaching.
-He’s a Gestalt trained Career Coach based in Concord, MA.
+He’s a Gestalt trained Career and Leadership Coach based in Concord, MA.
 He can be reached at email@example.com.
 Or just visit the web site at www.mach10career.com and make an appointment to talk.